DCC-EX/mkdocs-test/docs/products/ex-commandstation/01-ex-csb1.md

 - **Qwiic I2C connector** – allows a broad range of 3.3V I2C peripherals to be easily with simple cables.
 - **Railsync connector** – allows connection to Railsync or a DCC track signal for Booster and Sniffer modes when enabled with suitable software configuration.

+## Booster mode

+When configured correctly, connecting a Railsync or DCC signal to the Railsync connector will enable your EX-CSB1 to operate as a booster.

+Refer to the [EX-CSB1 in DCC Booster Mode](/products/ex-commandstation/trackmanager/01-booster.md) page for information on how to configure the software to enable this.